confluentinc/cp-ansible/VARIABLES.md

 ### regenerate_keystore_and_truststore

 Boolean to have reruns of all.yml recreate Keystores.
-On first install, keystores will get created.
+On first install, keystores will be created.

 Default:  "{{regenerate_ca}}"